5 Best Ways to Get a Cheap VIN Check (2023)

 2. Bumper

-Bumper is an approved NMVTIS data provider that combines data from different sources (e.g. NHTSA and JD Power), also the absolute cheapest VIN check you can find.
-With a 7-day trial at just $1, Bumper can give you the most refined vehicle history report.
+Bumper is an approved NMVTIS data provider that combines data from different sources (e.g. NHTSA and JD Power), also one of the cheapest VIN checks you can find.
+At a reasonable and affordable price, Bumper can give you the most refined vehicle history report.

 You can search by a VIN or license plate on Bumper to research for a used car.
 The report is updated regularly and will reveal all the available information about the vehicle, including accident/salvage/theft records, title status, car ownership history, sales listings and more.
 You can also get the Bumper app to access the vehicle data easily & quickly.